2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 One negative is the hinge under two of the front loungers.
 The hinge swings out 90 degrees but not quite to the point that the cushion hits the floor, so if you open the seat up and let the cushion flop onto the hinge, it pulls on it too much, which looks like it would break the hinge over time.
 But all of the other hinges look good.

 Another negative is that the G3 SunCatcher does not include a door on the side of the captain's console for a cooler to be slid underneath.
-Without the door, it's difficult to fit a cooler through the foot hole because of the placement of the captain's chair.
+Without the door, it's difficult to fit a cooler through the foothole because of the placement of the captain's chair.

 Captain's Chair and Console

 One knock for me is that the console doesn't include an engine hour monitor.
-I know it's easy enough to take in and have checked, but I want to make sure I'm maintaining my engine properly, so I'd love to see that incorporated in the console with a simple gauge.
+I know it's easy enough to take in, and I have checked, but I want to make sure I'm maintaining my engine properly, so I'd love to see that incorporated in the console with a simple gauge.
 It's also missing a battery power gauge.

-The captain's console doesn't have nearly the space that I'd like to see for mounting a fish finder or depth finder.
+The captain's console doesn't have nearly the space I'd like to see for mounting a fish or depth finder.
 I spent about half an hour trying to figure out how to mount my larger 7" fish finder on the dash without covering things up.

-If you're curious how I finally did it, check out my step-by-step tutorial on mounting a fish finder on a pontoon boat.
+If you're curious about how I finally did it, check out my step-by-step tutorial on mounting a fish finder on a pontoon boat.
 I used this model as the example.

 I found the speedometer to be off by about 2 or 3 miles per hour, but that's not surprising for any boat.
 Boat speedometers are rarely correct, which is a safety issue when pulling riders.